Mays Business School: History

+Exterior view of the Wayne Roberts ’85 Building at Mays Business School on the campus of Texas A&M University in College Station, Texas.

 In January 2025, the Wayne Roberts '85 Building was opened, an 82,500-square-foot building included a grand atrium, cafe, classrooms, and additional study areas.
 Simultaneously, the ConocoPhillips Collaboration Plaza was built outside, bridging the Wehner and Roberts buildings.

+Business School Rankings

+The school's graduate and undergraduate programs have been recognized in national and international rankings.